Heidi Wilson

 Tucson, AZ

 As a practitioner, in every session, I meet my clients with reverence for the body’s innate intelligence, listening for the subtle rhythms and holding space for what's ready to shift.
-My work as a practitioner is rooted in the biodynamic approach—honoring stillness, presence, and the breath of life moving through the fluid body.
+My craniosacral work as a practitioner is rooted in the biodynamic approach—honoring stillness, presence, and the breath of life moving through the fluid body.
 This hands-on work is more than technique—it's an invitation into deeper wholeness.

 As a mentor, teaching craniosacral work is my way of offering back the wisdom I’ve been gifted.
-My mentorship supports students in cultivating sensitivity, patience, and trust in the body’s slow unfolding and inherent healing process.
+My mentorship supports students in cultivating sensitivity, patience, and trust in the body/mind’s slow unfolding and inherent healing process.
 Through my program, Riding the Wave, Touching Stillness, I guide practitioners to embody this sacred work with humility and clarity.

 Pathways Through Movement,